 Obviously, the most important part of your wedding day is the ceremony.
 That’s no secret!
 And a lot of what to look for in a ceremony location depends on what style and feel you’re going for.
 So keep those things in mind first and foremost, but one other key thing to pay attention to is lighting.
 If you’re having a sunset wedding, and your guests are facing east, chances are, you and your groom are going to be in full sun during your I do’s.
 For a lot of reasons, this isn’t ideal for photos.
 One, being lit in full sun will cast shadows across your face, and make it harder to capture the full emotion of the moments.
 Also, the light will be much harsher, so if you’re looking for a soft romantic feel, find a west facing ceremony location.

 Another thing to think about is space.
 One of the key things that helps me capture all the different aspects and moments of your ceremony is room to move!
 I don’t ever want to be a distraction during your wedding ceremony, I prefer to sneak around in the back like some sort of photography ninja, so aisles on each side will help me get more variety in your wedding ceremony images.
-My general rule of thumb is to keep to the side and back of the ceremony location and never walk in front of someone.
-Wander around the whole ceremony space when you’re wedding venue hunting.
 Ask the coordinator where the chairs will end on each side and see if there’s enough room for a photo ninja to creep through!

-Shupe Homestead is a great example of this!
-They have a huge ceremony space, big enough to accommodate any size wedding and allow room for photographers to capture your ceremony from any angle!
+Shupe Homestead has a huge ceremony space, big enough to accommodate any size wedding and allow room for me to capture your ceremony from any angle!

 If your wedding day is taking place all at one spot then we’ll most likely stay there for photos, so keep an eye out for some of these things when wedding venue shopping!